alumae/online_speaker_change_detector/README.md

 It is implemented in Pytorch.

-The model consists of several 1-D convolutional layers acting as speech encoder, a multi-layer LSTM that model speaker change, and a final softmax layer.
+The model consists of several 1-D convolutional layers acting as speech encoder, a multi-layer LSTM that models speaker change, and a final softmax layer.

+The model is trained using a special version of cross-entropy training which tolerates small errors in the hypthesized speaker change timestamps.
+Due to this, the softmax outputs of the trained model are very peaky and do not require any local maxima tracking for extracting the final speaker turn points.
+This makes the model suitable for online appications.

 The test directory contains a model trained on Estonian broadcast data.